METAL AIR WATER SYRINGE TIP

 METAL AIR WATER SYRINGE TIPS

-Scientific studies done by multiple groups have shown that even when metal air water syringe tips are put through multiple sterilization cycles (standard dental offices put metal air water syringe tips through 1 cycle), of the tips tested, 10% still contain live active bacteria.
+Scientific studies conducted by multiple groups have demonstrated that even when dental offices subject metal air water syringe tips to multiple sterilization cycles (standard dental offices typically subject them to only one cycle), the tests conducted on the tips showed that 10% of them still contained live active bacteria.

-Now 1% would be enough to consider the sterilization cycle ineffective.
-But 10% is a shocking number for any type of device used for treatments where blood, saliva, and tissue are interacting.
-Over 20 years ago, after discovering metal air water syringe tips could not be properly sterilized, disposable (single-use) air water syringe tips were created as a safer alternative.
-The creation of single-use tips were suppose to eliminate dentists, orthodontists, and hygienists from using metal air water syringe tips.
-This is still not the case.
+Now, 1% would suffice to deem the sterilization cycle ineffective.
+However, 10% is a shocking figure for any type of device used in treatments where blood, saliva, and tissue are involved.
+Over 20 years ago, after discovering thatmetal air water syringe tips could not be properly sterilized, dental professionals created disposable (single-use) air water syringe tips as a safer alternative.
+The creation of single-use tips was intended to eliminate the use of metal air water syringe tips by dentists, orthodontists, and hygienists.
+However, this has still not become the standard practice.

 Disposable air water syringe tips are single-use tips that would be used as a replacement product for metal air water syringe tips.
 The purpose of disposable air water syringe tips was to eliminate cross-contamination and to ensure one tip was used on one patient.
 Once a disposable tip is used, it is then thrown away and a new tip would be used on the next patient.